Langflow vs. n8n Comparison

 Both platforms give you building blocks for AI-powered automation.
 But neither generates the data that makes AI workflows useful.
 An AI agent that can search, enrich, and act on accounts is only as good as the data it works with.
 That's where ZoomInfo comes in.

-ZoomInfo is a B2B data and GTM intelligence platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-Its GTM Context Graph (processing 1.5B+ data points daily) unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what happened in a deal, but why.
+ZoomInfo is an all-in-one AI GTM Platform built on the industry's most comprehensive B2B dataset: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, verified by 300+ human researchers to up to 95% accuracy.
+That verified data feeds the GTM Context Graph, an intelligence layer processing 1.5B+ data points daily that unifies your B2B data with CRM records, conversation transcripts, and behavioral signals to reveal not just what happened in a deal, but why.
 For teams building GTM workflows in Langflow or n8n, ZoomInfo delivers that intelligence through the Enterprise API and MCP server, or through native experiences: GTM Workspace for sellers and GTM Studio for marketers and RevOps.
+AI-native teams using ZoomInfo's data report results like Dragonfly AI's 150% increase in booked meetings after aligning sales and marketing on ZoomInfo's verified B2B data.

 If you're building GTM workflows and need verified B2B data at every step, see how ZoomInfo's API and MCP access work.